di/pip-api/README.md

   > Optionally takes a `strict_hashes` parameter to require that all requirements have associated hashes.

 * `pip_api.hash(filename, algorithm='sha256')`
-  > Returns the resulting as a string.
+  > Returns the resulting hash digest as a string.
   > Valid `algorithm` parameters are `'sha256'`, `'sha384'`, and `'sha512'`

 * `pip_api.installed_distributions(local=False, paths=[])`